SubhasisDatta/Getting_Cleaning_Data/README.md

 ## Program: JHU Data Science Specialization
 ## Due Date: April 26, 2015
 ## Project Requirements / Description:
-## Objective: Create one R script called run_analysis.R that does the following: 1.
-Merges the training and the test sets to create one data set; 2.
-Extracts only the measurements on the mean and standard deviation for each measurement; 3.
-Uses descriptive activity names to name the activities in the data set; 4.
-Appropriately labels the data set with descriptive activity names; 5.
-Creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+## Objective: Create one R script called run_analysis.R that does the following: a) Merges the training and the test sets to create one data set; b) Extracts only the measurements on the mean and standard deviation for each measurement; c) Uses descriptive activity names to name the activities in the data set; d) Appropriately labels the data set with descriptive activity names; e) Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 ## 1. Download the UCI data set from the repository as identified in the project from the URl provided and Unzip in de4signated local directory
 From URL: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip